crytic/building-secure-contracts/not-so-smart-contracts/substrate/weights_and_fees/README.md

 Weights can be fixed or a custom "weight annotation / function" can be implemented.
 A weight function can calculate the weight, for example, based on the number of database read / writes and the size of the input paramaters (e.g. a long `Vec<>`).
 To optimize the weight such that users do not pay too little or too much for a transaction, benchmarking can be used to empirically determine the correct weight in worst case scenarios.

+Specifying the correct weight function and benchmarking it is crucial to protect the Substrate node from denial-of-service (DoS) attacks.
+Since fees are a function of weight, a bad weight function implies incorrect fees.
+For example, if some function performs heavy computation (which takes a lot of time) but specifies a very small weight, it is cheap to call that function.
+In this way an attacker can perform a low-cost attack while still stealing a large amount of block execution time.
+This will prevent regular transactions from being fit into those blocks.

 # Example
 In the [`pallet-bad-weights`](./pallet-bad-weights.rs) pallet, a custom weight function, `MyWeightFunction`, is used to calculate the weight for a call to `do_work`.
 The weight required for a call to `do_work` is `10_000_000` times the length of the `useful_amounts` vector.